Quantum Computational Unpredictability Entropy and Quantum Leakage Resilience: Pseudo-Randomness from Unpredictability Entropy

 \begin{lemma}[Triangle Inequality for Computational Distance] For any $s\in\bbN$ and states $\rho,\sigma,\tau$:

 \end{lemma} For completeness, a detailed proof of the triangle inequality can be found in~\cref{apendix_sec_more_proofs}.

-\begin{lemma}[Lemma 17~\cite{RAZDesigns_extractors_02}] For every $t,m\in \mathbb{N}$ there exists a weak $(t,1)$-design $S_{1},\dots,S_{m}\subset [d]$ such that $d = t \left\lceil \frac{t}{\ln 2} \right\rceil \lceil\log(4m)\rceil$.
+\begin{lemma}[Lemma 15~\cite{RAZDesigns_extractors_02}] For every $t,m,r\in \mathbb{N}$ there exists a weak $(t,r)$-design $S_{1},\dots,S_{m}\subset [d]$ such that $d = t \left\lceil \frac{t}{\ln r} \right\rceil $.
 Moreover, such a design can be found in time $\mathrm{poly}(m,d)$ and space $\mathrm{poly}(m)$. \end{lemma}

-Combining the inner-product one-bit extractor from~\cref{lem:IPgoodQExt} with the general reduction from m bits to 1~\cref{lem:m-bit-ext-from-any-1-bit-and-design} and the weak designs construction from~\cref{lem:designs-t-1}, we can construct a seeded extractor that outputs multiple pseudorandom bits from sources with quantum unpredictability entropy.
+Combining the inner-product one-bit extractor from~\cref{lem:IPgoodQExt} with the general reduction from m bits to 1~\cref{lem:m-bit-ext-from-any-1-bit-and-design} and the weak designs construction from~\cref{lem:designs-t-r}, with $r=n^\gamma$ for some $0<\gamma<1/2$ we can construct a seeded extractor that outputs multiple pseudorandom bits from sources with quantum unpredictability entropy.